sguir/ppgcourse/exercise_BP.md

 To run this model (using read count data) you will need:
 * The **number of populations** in the analysis (```-npop```)
 * The **genotype file** (hgdp.geno): the genotypes (number of reads) for each SNP and population.
-In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "articially" introduced.
+In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "artificially" introduced.
 In columns: populations.
 Each population has two columns: one for the number of reads for the reference variant and the other for the number of reads for the alternative variant (```-gfile```).
 * A random number for the **seed** (in case of needed; ```-seed```)
 * A **prefix to name the output** (```-outprefix```)